Isaacdha/Virtual-EX/README.md

-# VIX_HomeCredit
+# Virtual Ex
-Final Project on Virtual Internship Experience with Home Credit &amp; Rakamin Academy
+Collection of Final Project on Virtual Internship Experience Rakamin
+<> with Home Credit
+<> with ID/X Partner